Unraveling Secrets: Mia’s Emotional Journey

 November 01, 2020

 We turned in at the Cancer Center; a guy was there with his Smartphone.
 He motioned for us to stop.
 “Whatever you are here for, it is canceled.
 They are evacuating the hospital.
 Follow the road down and to the left, and back up to Pentz.”
 I looked in the direction he pointed.
 The fire was just then coming up over the edge of the canyon.
 It seemed to me it would have been easier and quicker to turn around right where we were.
 And safer.
-I decided he must have a good reason to keep that entry clear, and I drove down to the edge of the canyon.
+I decided he must have a good reason to keep that entry clear.
+So, I drove down to the edge of the canyon.
 I had never stopped there to take in the view before this, and I did not stop now.
 I knew exactly what I would see if I got out to look.
 The fire was that close.

 Overall, I remained calm.
 It would not help at that point to lose control.
 And since Judy had pretty bad anxiety around that time, I knew I had to make things seem OK, even if on the inside everything was telling me it was otherwise.

 It was nerve-wracking barely inching along in traffic when I knew the fire was advancing on us and it would not care if the traffic wasn’t moving.
 We were lucky.
 We managed to stay ahead of the main fire.
-I kept watching the rearview mirrors, both for fire and for people passing in the uphill lane.
+I kept watching the rear view mirrors, both for fire and for people passing in the uphill lane.
 There were just enough first responders still coming uphill that made me worry- what if that guy forces his way back into this lane and causes an accident in front of us.
 Or, what if the fire “spots” to a place ahead of us and cuts off our escape route?

 By the time we got back to the Skyway, I could see that the fire had “spotted” into the Butte Creek Canyon side of Paradise.
 We knew people who lived there, just as we knew many people in Paradise.
 The guys directing traffic at the intersection were noticeably frantic.
 I could see on their faces that they were completely aware of the location of the fire and that we needed to get moving.
 Very glad to oblige if you can get these guys in front of us to cooperate.

 Just as we were getting to the intersection, they must have received the OK to open all four lanes for downhill use.
-Judy voiced a request to stay on the usual downhill side.
+Judy requested to stay on the usual downhill side.
 That was fine with me.
 I know that if she had to face one more out of the ordinary thing on this trip, she could go over to a full-blown panic attack.
 As it was, I wondered how she was managing.

-I could tell by looking at the smoke in the rearview mirror that the fire was bad behind us, but I never saw the flames then. . .
-Overall we did OK on the trip down.
+I could tell by looking at the smoke in the rear view mirror that the fire was bad behind us, but I never saw the flames then. . .
+Overall, we did OK on the trip down.
 We never should have been up there, but I am happy that we got out without any long-term impacts.

-The next day when we woke at seven, it was still dark.
+The next day, when we woke at seven, it was still dark.
 The sun should have risen around 6:45.
 Judy didn’t want to go out, but I knew we had to.
 I needed to get her out of the house or she might go into a depression it would be difficult to overcome.
 As we drove downtown to our usual spot for coffee at around 10 am, it still looked like midnight.
 I drove with my headlights on.
 All of the streetlights were still on.
 We didn’t see the sun at all that day and most of the next.
 It was the first of many days to follow when nothing would be normal.

 As sick as Judy was by then, she still opened up our home to take in a couple we knew who had lost everything in the fire.
 They moved on again as soon as they could.
 They could tell Judy wasn’t well enough to have house guests for any reason, even though they needed the place to stay.